gabenespoli/entrainment/README.md

 Each function list is loosely in the order that they would be used in the processing pipeline.

-#### Project Macros

-These functions are used for performing a whole section of the analysis pipeline and batch processing.
-They mostly contain calls to the other functions in the lists below.
+#### Project Macros: Perform a whole section of the analysis pipeline and batch processing.
+These mostly contain calls to the other functions in the lists below.

 - `en_eeg_preprocess`: A macro that runs `en_readbdf` and a number of [EEGLAB](https://sccn.ucsd.edu/eeglab/index.php) functions to pre-process EEG data, including ICA and dipole fitting.
 Resultant .set files are saved to `en_getpath('eeg')`.